 Korean War POW/MIAs

-During the 1950s, under the terms of the Armistice Agreement,[iv] the DPRK returned over 4,000 sets of remains to the United Nations Command, primarily during “Operation Glory” in 1954.[v]
-Eventually 867 remains were declared “unknown” and were buried in the National Memorial Cemetery in Hawaii, known as “The Punch Bowl.”
+In 1954, under the terms of the Armistice Agreement, North Korea returned over 4,000 sets of remains to the United Nations Command, primarily during “Operation Glory” in 1954.[vi]
+Eventually 867 sets of remains were declared “unknown” and were buried in the National Memorial Cemetery in Hawaii, known as “The Punch Bowl.”
 One set of remains was later transferred to Arlington Cemetery and interred in the Tomb of the Unknown Soldier.
-At the close of Operation Glory there were 8,100 unaccounted for U.S. military personnel.
+At the close of Operation Glory, approximately 8,100 U.S. military personnel remained unaccounted for.

 Remains Recovery and Identification